folarin-ogungbemi/Milestone-Project-1/README.md

 ![Website Mock-up](assets/images/GOSIP%20Mock-up.png "A pictographic display of the website on different devices")

 Gosip, coined from the word *gossip*, is a blog post intended to provide trending news from various sectors of the World.
 As at the time of creation, GOSIP reported news only pertaining to Sports, Music and Entertainment, and Education.
 However, the project is expected to extend beyond these topics and touch other interesting news around the world.
-During the creation of the website, user's guide was taken into consideration.
+During the creation of the website, user's target was taken into consideration.
 Hence, the website is responsive to ranges of screens of devices and pegged at a device with 320px screen size (i.e iphone 5).

 ---